awilli32/jsmini/02-Homework/01-Excel/02-Case-Assignment/Instructions/README.md

 ### Before You Begin

-1. Create a new space for this project called `excel-challenge` in either DropBox or Google Drive. **Do not add this homework to an existing space**.
+1. Create a new repository space for this project called `excel-challenge` in GitHub. **Do not add this homework to an existing space**.

 2. Store your excel workbooks in here and create a sharable link for submission.